livelabs-ventures/chumo-rails-ai-assessent/README.md

    - Use Tailwind CSS for styling (already installed)
    - Include hover effects and smooth transitions
    - Show video metadata (duration, file size, format)
+   - Feel free to use React or vanilla Rails with Stimulus and Turbo

 ### Expected Project Structure